Pitchford Hall: History

 There has been a manor house on the site since around 1284, the estate at the time being in the possession of the de Pykeford family.
-Geoffrey de Pykeford, a crusader, was lord of the manor from 1272 and built the local church of St Michael, which contains an oak effigy of him.
+Geoffrey de Pykeford, a crusader, was lord of the manor from 1272 and built the local church of St Michael, which contains an oak effigy of Sir John who died in 1285.
 Eventually, however, the family had to sell the estate to the church in the 1330s in order to repay debts.

 Thomas Ottley bought the Manor of Pitchford in 1473.
 The present house was built c.1560 for Adam Ottley, a Shrewsbury wool merchant, and possibly incorporated elements of the previous medieval structure.
 The estate remained in the Ottley family until the death of his descendant, another Adam Ottley in 1807.
 The hall and estate then passed to Hon.
-Charles C. C. Jenkinson, second son of the 1st Earl of Liverpool and later to his son-in-law John Cotes.
+Charles C. C. Jenkinson, second son of the 1st Earl of Liverpool and later to his daughter Louisa and son-in-law John Cotes.
 In the last quarter of the 19th century, John's son Charles Cotes commissioned the London architect George Devey to renovate and upgrade the house, which included the removal of the south side of the courtyard and installation of replacement windows, baths and water closets.
 Charles died unmarried and the estate passed by 1918 to his brother-in-law Sir Charles Grant.
 His son Robin Grant bequeathed it in 1972 to his stepdaughter Caroline Colthurst, who was married to Oliver Colthurst, a younger son of Sir Richard Colthurst, 8th Baronet Colthurst.

 During the Civil War, Prince Rupert, nephew of King Charles I, was concealed from the Roundheads in the priest hole at Pitchford Hall after the fall of Shrewsbury.
 The house was visited in 1832 by Princess (later Queen) Victoria, who watched a fox hunt from the treehouse, and in her diary described the hall as "A curious looking but very comfortable house.
 It is striped black and white, and in the shape of a cottage."
 The house formerly contained a sketch of a mounted guardsman that she made during her stay.